Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

 Here the notation $z|_{\mathcal{P}}=m$ means that $z\in \{0,1\}^n$ matches the desired postselected outcomes (i.e., $z$ agrees with $m$ on the qubits in the set $\mathcal{P}$).
 The runtime used in our algorithm to compute $P_{\mathrm{cor}}$ is $O(\|T\|_\omega^\omega)$.
 For the special case where postselection on the data qubits is not needed (i.e., $\mathcal{P}=\varnothing$), we also provide a simplified algorithm with a faster $O(n_t+|E|)$ runtime.

 Plugging Eqs.~(\ref{eq:pcor1}, \ref{eq:pcor2}) into Eq.~\eqref{eq:py} and using Eq.~\eqref{eq:postsel} we see that

 Therefore, the binary string $z$ defined by $P_{\mathrm{cor}}|y\rangle\propto |z\rangle$ is a valid measurement outcome for the given graph state simulation instance, i.e., it occurs with nonzero probability if the graph state is measured in the given bases, and matches the specified postselection outcomes.
 To show that $z$ is sampled from the correct probability distribution, which is uniform over all valid measurement outcomes, we appeal to \Cref{claim:existp}.
 Suppose $z'$ is another valid measurement outcome for this given graph state simulation instance. \Cref{claim:existp} states that there exists a Pauli $P$ in the stabilizer group of $(U_{\mathrm{bases}}\otimes I)\circuit|+^{n_t}\rangle$ such that $P|z\rangle\propto |z'\rangle$.
-Since $P_{\mathrm{cor}}$ is a uniformly random stabilizer subject to Eqs.~(\ref{eq:pcor1}, \ref{eq:pcor2}), the stabilizer $P P_{\mathrm{cor}}$ occurs with equal probability.
+Since $P_{\mathrm{cor}}$ is a uniformly random stabilizer subject to Eqs.~(\ref{eq:pcor1}, \ref{eq:pcor2}), the stabilizer $P P_{\mathrm{cor}}$ is also uniformly random subject to those constraints.
 By definition, sampling $P_{\mathrm{cor}}$ in the correction step leads to output $z$, whereas sampling $PP_{\mathrm{cor}}$ leads to output $z'$.
 Therefore any two valid measurement outcomes $z,z'$ are equally likely and we have shown that the output of the correction step is uniformly sampled from the set of valid measurement outcomes.

 In the remainder of this section we fill in the details of the algorithm described above.
 In \Cref{sec:coft} we describe the circuit $\circuit$ and establish Eq.~\eqref{eq:postsel}.
 In \Cref{sec:samplingalg} we describe the sampling subroutine, show that it outputs a bit string $y$ sampled according to Eq.~\eqref{eq:py}, and establish the runtime bound $\widetilde O(\|T\|_\omega^\omega)$.
 Finally, in \Cref{sec:coralg} we describe the correction subroutine, and show that it outputs a random Pauli $P_{\mathrm{cor}}$ satisfying equations \eqref{eq:pcor1} and \eqref{eq:pcor2} using a runtime $\widetilde O(\|T\|_\omega^\omega)$.